The 2022/2023 Accommodation Lists are available to download below.

 Although contracts come in many different shapes and sizes, please be aware that a contract should at least contain the following information and details:

 - Name and address of the property that will be rented and also that of the landlord.

 - Contact details of both the landlord and the tenant.

-- The amount of the deposit that has to be paid on the accommodation.
+- The amount of deposit that has to be paid on the accommodation.

-- The cost of the rent, the times rent should be paid and in what way it should be paid.
+- The cost of the rent, the rent due dates and the method in which the rent is to be paid.

 - The date in which the contract begins and whether the contract is on a fixed term or ongoing term.

 - Reasons for which the contract may end prematurely.

 - If any work has been agreed upon before the tenant is to move in, the date in which the work will be completed.